lukin-io/sesharim.github.io/_posts/2024-02-09-minimalism-war-family-and-lessons.md

 We decided to go to Poland (I still think the Polish people are true heroes).
 We rented a hotel (which was nearly impossible to get because all hotels were full of refugees) and eventually flew back to Central Asia.

 A month or two later, we returned back to Kyiv. <br />
-The Russian army had left the city, and while air defense improved. <br />
+The Russian army had left the city, and air defense improved. <br />
 Sadly, we got used to hundreds of rocket and drone attacks, sometimes daily.
 This became the “new normal” (like a plan to go for a shopping might be canceled because of air raid alert or drone attack, or midnight ballistic rocket wakes you up).